-The Office of Research, Evaluation, and Program Support (REPS) within SUD investigates issues of college access, college success, career-readiness, and educational equity among students and other populations in New York City.
-REPS, founded in 2012, partners with the above-mentioned programs, as well as external organizations, and provides evaluation services and data management support
+The Office of Research, Evaluation, and Program Support (REPS) investigates issues of college access, college success, career readiness, and educational equity among learners of all ages in New York City.
+REPS was founded in 2012 and is situated within the Office of the Senior University Dean for Academic Affairs (SUD).
+We partner with SUD programs and external organizations to provide evaluation services and data management support.

 Transition Age Youth in Foster Care Research Fellowship Award

 Thanks to generous support from the Conrad N. Hilton Foundation, the Office of Research, Evaluation and Program Support (REPS) is pleased to announce a request for proposals for three two-year faculty/administrator fellowships each in the amount of $40,000.
 The fellowships are designed to examine the experiences and outcomes of youth in foster care at CUNY, and to support and expand upon a foster youth research agenda in development by REPS.
 The fellowships will provide an additional means for generating deep, scientific knowledge to inform the work of multiple stakeholders supporting the postsecondary success of youth in foster care.

 REPS is proud to partner with MDRC and the Community College Research Center (CCRC) on a $4.8-million IES Research Grant to evaluate the CUNY Start program.
 The U.S. Department of Education’s Institute of Education Sciences has awarded a five-year grant to MDRC, CUNY, and CCRC to evaluate CUNY Start.